 A new Xbox 360 build of Xbox Game Studios and Crytek’s 2013 action-adventure game, Ryse: Son of Rome, has leaked online.

 Ryse: Son of Rome was originally intended to be an Xbox 360 title that used the Kinect.
 However, developer Crytek ultimately axed Kinect support along with the Xbox 360 version and instead opted to release the game for Xbox One.
-Well over a decade later, a July, 2012, build of the canceled Xbox 360 version (via RandomlyRandom67 on ResetEra) has surfaced online, revealing several performance metrics.
+Well over a decade later, a July, 2012, build of the canceled Xbox 360 version (via RandomlyRandom67 on ResetEra) has surfaced online, revealing several interesting performance metrics.

 Ryse: Son of Rome Xbox 360 Build Screenshots Performance

-One combat arena scene reports a frame rate of only 8.6 fps while rendering 6 million polygons and approximately 1,500 draw calls.
+One combat arena scene shows a frame rate of only 8.6 fps while rendering 6 million polygons and approximately 1,500 draw calls.
 Another interior scene performs better at 17.2 fps, while displaying around 2 million polygons and over 2,000 draw calls.
 Both figures are exceptionally high for a 7th-generation console title.
 A third scene from the same interior section shows the frame rate dipping as low as 2 fps.